 These notices can be several pages, but normally the first page provides the explanation and what needs to be done, so start by reading it carefully.
 The remaining pages typically provide more detail as to why the IRS is contacting you and an explanation of your rights.

-Let’s look at some specific types of notices.
+Let’s look at three specific types of notices.

 If you receive a notice like this, and the amount is correct, then make arrangements to pay the amount.
 You can pay the amount in full or request an installment agreement or an Offer in Compromise.
 The IRS website provides information on how to set up an installment agreement and it is relatively simple unless you owe a large amount.
 The larger the amount owed, the more paperwork the IRS will require to accept the agreement.

-As mentioned above, if an Offer in Compromise (to reduce the amount owed) is an option, be prepared for a large amount of paperwork and costs to prepare it with a limited chance that it will be accepted.
+As mentioned above, if an Offer in Compromise (to reduce the amount owed) is an option, be prepared for a large amount of paperwork and costs to prepare it with a limited chance of acceptance.
 It is often less costly to just accept what you owe and make installment payments but do check with a professional to understand all your options.

 In certain circumstances, the IRS may reduce or adjust penalties on the balance due if there is good cause to do so (interest can never be reduced).
-This requires contact with the IRS to make a request and should be done by a professional who is authorized by you to do so.
+An authorized professional should contact the IRS to make a request.

-While you can call the IRS yourself, a professional, such as a CPA or EA, has different channels to work through with people at the IRS who are more professionally trained to handle these types of requests.
+While you can call the IRS yourself, a professional, such as a CPA or EA, has different channels to work through with people at the IRS.
 There is no guarantee, but it is certainly worth the effort if there is a chance you would qualify for such adjustments.
 Again, a professional who offers a free consultation can assess your situation.